OWASP/www-chapter-colorado-springs/index.md

 Welcome to the OWASP Colorado Springs Chapter!

-OWASP Colorado Springs Next Chapter Meeting is October TBD, 2022
+OWASP Colorado Springs Next Chapter Meeting is October 27, 2022 @ 6:00PM

 CALL FOR SPEAKERS now live!
 Please email either Terry or Marc for more info!